Am0rphous/Awesome/Web Browser Extensions.md

 - [uBlock Origin](https://github.com/gorhill/uBlock) - An efficient blocker for Chromium and Firefox.
 Fast and lean. [ublockorigin.com](https://ublockorigin.com/)
 ### Censorship
 - [Snowflake by The Tor Project](https://snowflake.torproject.org) - Snowflake is a WebRTC pluggable transport for Tor.

+## Productivity
+- [Jiffy Reader](https://github.com/ansh/jiffyreader.com#FAQ) -  A Browser Extension for Bionic Reading on ANY website!

 ## Security
 - [Decentraleyes](https://decentraleyes.org/) - A web browser extension that emulates Content Delivery Networks to improve your online privacy.